decorative image for blog on php 8

 Final Thoughts

-On the whole, PHP 8 offers some big improvements.
+On the whole, the new PHP 8 features and functions offer some big improvements.
 The syntactical improvements simplify a lot of common boilerplate, and the expansions to the type systems are wonderful.

 JIT is an intriguing addition to the language, but we likely won’t start seeing the benefits until developers start writing libraries and applications that can truly take advantage of it.